-num_results (int or None) default 10 The number of tasks to fetch from the service.
+• num_results (int or none) - The number of tasks to fetch from the service.
 May be set to None to request the maximum allowable number of results.
+[Default: 10]

-params Any additional parameters will be passed through as query params.
+- params (dict, optional) Any additional parameters will be passed through as query params. - Return type PaginatedResource, an iterable of GlobusResponse